-Public Prosecution Service of Canada (PPSC).
+Public Prosecution Service of Canada (PPSC)

 The PPSC prosecutes criminal offences under federal statutes such as the CFPOA.
-The PPSC has a subject-matter expert position in Ottawa dedicated to international corruption cases, and works closely with the RCMP in determining when charges are laid.
+The PPSC has a subjectmatter expert position in Ottawa dedicated to international corruption cases and works closely with the RCMP in determining when charges are laid.
 It then takes the lead role on behalf of the federal Attorney General in prosecuting offenders.

-Department of Justice (DOJ).
-The DOJ maintains the International Assistance Group which co-ordinates legal counsel and works closely with the PPSC and the RCMP.
-The DOJ is also the central authority for mutual legal assistance in criminal matters when co-ordinating with other countries' investigative, enforcement and prosecution services.
+Department of Justice (DOJ)

+The DOJ maintains the International Assistance Group, which coordinates legal counsel and works closely with the PPSC and the RCMP.
+The DOJ is also the central authority for mutual legal assistance in criminal matters when coordinating with other countries' investigative, enforcement and prosecution services.

-Provincial and Municipal Peace Officers (police).
+Provincial and municipal peace officers (Police)

 Some provinces and municipalities maintain their own police forces.
-The police have no jurisdiction to lay charges for violations of the CFPOA and are therefore not usually involved in investigations relating to that act.
+The Police have no jurisdiction to lay charges for violations of the CFPOA and are therefore not usually involved in investigations relating to that act.
 However, they are the primary government body for investigation and enforcement of offences under the Criminal Code.

-Ministry of the Attorney General.
-The Ministry of the Attorney General for each province maintains a crown attorney's office.
-These crown attorneys bear primary responsibility for prosecuting all Criminal Code offences, including those relating to bribery and corruption.
+Ministry of the Attorney General (Provincial)

+The Ministry of the Attorney General for each province maintains a Crown Attorney's office.
+These Crown Attorneys bear primary responsibility for prosecuting all Criminal Code offences, including those relating to bribery and corruption.

-Public Services and Procurement Canada (PSPC).
-While PSPC does not directly enforce or prosecute corruption-related offences, it has an indirect role.
-Individuals and companies that have been charged or convicted of bribery and corruption-related offences are subject to debarment from public procurement (see Question 5).
-In addition, PSPC officials are frequently in a position to be subject of attempts to illicitly influence government decision-making, and therefore have a role in reporting attempts at bribery or corruption.
+Public Services and Procurement Canada (PSPC)

+While PSPC does not directly enforce or prosecute corruption related offences, it can play an indirect role, in that, as detailed below, individuals and companies that have been charged or convicted of bribery and corruption related offences are subject to debarment from public procurement.
+In addition, PSPC officials are frequently in a position to be subject to attempts to illicitly influence government decision making, and therefore have a role in reporting attempts at bribery or corruption.

-Other government bodies.
+Other government bodies

 Numerous other government bodies have ancillary roles in Canadian anti-corruption law.
-For example, entities such as the Canadian Commercial Corporation, Global Affairs Canada and Export Development Canada have front line exposure to Canadian companies operating abroad and consider diligence in combating corruption to be a primary aim.
+For example, entities such as the Canadian Commercial Corporation, Global Affairs Canada and Export Development Canada have front line exposure to Canadian companies operating abroad and consider diligence in combatting corruption to be a primary aim.
 If they have reasonable suspicions of corruption they are bound to inform the RCMP for further investigation.